 Many are the routes that take you to Machu Picchu, but none is like the Salkantay Trek, the most famous pedestrian path in the Americas.
 After flying from the capital of Perú, Lima, you will arrive in Cusco to walk for five days along a path through forests and dense fog, and all the time enjoying majestic views.

-The Salkantay Trail is an old alternative trail to the Inca Trail, along the route you can see beautiful places with ecological diversity of flora and fauna, an excellent trekking route for travelers who love adventure.
+The Salkantay Trek is an old alternative trail to the Inca Trail, along the route you can see beautiful places with ecological diversity of flora and fauna, an excellent trekking route for travelers who love adventure.
 Also this excursion is called as one of the alternate routes to reach the Inca citadel of Machu Picchu.